PeterFavero/monte_carlo_equity/README.md

 they don't conflict with the seven cards dealt as the board and villain's hole cards and equity is calcuated for a hole-card chart chart by mapping hole-card-pairs with specific suits (ex: AhKd vs JhJc) to hole-card-pairs containing only relative suiting information (ex: AKo vs JJ) in a large dictionary.

-Results are visualized as hand matrices using matplotlib.
+Results are visualized as hand matrices using matplotlib with heatmap styling.